birdybro/MkDocs_MiSTer_old/docs/basics/video.md

 ### Core exceptions

 There are also ways to add exceptions.
 My monitor doesn't play nice with the low lag setting on the Genesis core.
-So in my MiSter.ini, I added the following override/exception for just the MiSTer core:
+So in my MiSter.ini, I added the following override/exception to the **end of the file** for just the MiSTer core:

 ```ini
 [Genesis]